 Comfort: English narrowboats undoubtedly have their charms – but that severe width restriction does mean putting up with less than ideal living conditions: short, narrow beds, minute kitchens and cramped living space both inside and out are typical.
 No such restrictions apply to the French waterways.
 Owning a wider boat means you can relax with all the home comforts – full size beds, comfy lounges and dining areas, and generous kitchen space.

 Choice: A broad beam boat on British waterways is severely restricted in where it can cruise.
 The same boat in France can go anywhere - north, south, east or west.
-The comprehensive network of rivers and canals in France all connect together and over a period of years, a boatshare syndicate can plan to explore it all.
+The comprehensive network of rivers and canals in France most connect together and over a period of years, a boatshare syndicate can plan to explore it all.

-Ease: Unlike British locks, all locks in France are electrically operated.
+Ease: Unlike British locks, most locks in France are electrically operated.
 No need to put crew ashore, who then have to wind stiff paddles and push heavy gates.
 It can all be done remotely from the boat – smooth and hassle free.

 Vive la difference!